Dgkann/adoptafriend/README.md

 Our project offers the following key features with a user-friendly interface:

-*   **🐾 View Animals:** A main page listing all our friends waiting for adoption, with a filtering feature for users to search specifically for "Cats" or "Dogs".
+*   **View Animals:** A main page listing all our friends waiting for adoption, with a filtering feature for users to search specifically for "Cats" or "Dogs".

-*   **📝 Adoption Process:** Detailed profile pages for each animal (including age, breed, health status) and a comprehensive "Animal Adoption Application Form" designed to promote responsible and conscious adoption.
+*   **Adoption Process:** Detailed profile pages for each animal (including age, breed, health status) and a comprehensive "Animal Adoption Application Form" designed to promote responsible and conscious adoption.

-*   **🤝 Volunteer Program:** A "Become a Volunteer" section and application form for animal lovers who want to support shelter activities with their time and skills.
+*   **Volunteer Program:** A "Become a Volunteer" section and application form for animal lovers who want to support shelter activities with their time and skills.

-*   **❤️ Donation Channel:** A "Donate" section where users can easily make donations to meet the needs of our shelters (food, veterinary expenses, care, etc.).
+*   **Donation Channel:** A "Donate" section where users can easily make donations to meet the needs of our shelters (food, veterinary expenses, care, etc.).

-*   **📢 Announcements and News:** A "News" section where current news, events, and announcements related to the shelters are shared.
+*   **Announcements and News:** A "News" section where current news, events, and announcements related to the shelters are shared.

-*   **📖 About Us:** An "About Us" page explaining the project's purpose, mission, and vision.
+*   **About Us:** An "About Us" page explaining the project's purpose, mission, and vision.

-## 📷 Screenshots
+## Screenshots

 ### Home Page
 ![Home Page](./screenshots/homepage.png)